Reviews of Art on the Farm at Cow House Studios

 Information about Art on the Farm at Cow House Studios

-Art on the Farm summer program presents a unique opportunity to study painting, drawing and photography alongside practicing visual artists in a focused and intimate studio environment.
+Art on the Farm summer camp program presents a unique opportunity to study painting, drawing and photography alongside practicing visual artists in a focused and intimate studio environment.
 During this three-week multidisciplinary course, teenage artists experience Ireland’s stunning landscapes and bustling cities, engage with a new culture and work closely with experienced artists who are dedicated to fostering their creative growth.
 Students of all skill levels benefit from personal attention and guidance, are challenged to experiment beyond their boundaries and consider new possibilities for art-making.

 At Cow House Studios we teach drawing, painting and photography through expertly guided classes and rigorous studio practice.
 Our curriculum is centred around research, experimentation and critical thinking, complimented by practical demonstrations and workshops to advance technical knowledge.
 Group critiques and individual tutorials form an integral part of our programme, as students gain confidence and self-awareness in discussing their artwork.
 We encourage a multidisciplinary approach, which can include exploring an idea or theme through a variety of materials, processes or media.